jeffhuth-hubspot/hubspot-mdm/README.md

 ## Approach and Assumptions
 **Approach**
-- **GCS**: Created buckets on for each system with folders for each file type on Google Cloud Storage.
+- **GCS**: Created buckets for each system with folders for each file type on Google Cloud Storage (GCS).
 These are folders to receive and stage source data and output transformed data.
     - hubspot-acme/contacts/acme__contacts.csv
     - hubspot-crm2/contacts/crm__contacts.csv
     - hubspot-rapid_data/contacts/rapid_data__contacts.csv
     - hubspot_mdm
-        - sources/iso/iso_countries: for country names and 2-letter codes
+        - sources/iso/[iso_countries](https://github.com/datasets/country-list/blob/master/data.csv): for country names and 2-letter codes
         - output: for dim_contacts.csv
 - **Snowflake**: Created and setup Snowflake instance.
 Snowflake was chosen over BigQuery because I am more familiar w/ Snowflake Snowpark Python and using it with dbt.
+Also, Snowflake Snowpark Conda had several of the libraries (by default) that I planned to use.
-    - Initial setup: Set up a trial Snowflake account with SOURCE_DB (source database w/ GCS schema), DEV_DWH (target DWH), TEST_WH (x-small warehouse).
+    - Initial setup: Set up a trial Snowflake account with SOURCE_DB (source database w/ GCS schema), DEV_DWH (target DWH w/ MDM schema), TEST_WH (x-small warehouse).
     - Created storage integration, file format, stages, and external tables to source files in GCS.
     - Created storage integration, file format, stage for unloading CSV to GCS.
 - **GitHub**: Created personal Git repository (this repository) for dbt and Python development.
-- **Python**: Set up virtualenvironment (hubspot-mdm, Python 3.10).
-Created Jupyter Notebooks to:
+- **Python**: Set up a virtual environment (hubspot-mdm, Python 3.10).
     - Installed packages:
         - pandas: for dataframes and data analysis
         - ydata-profiling: to data profile reports for CSVs